 CMYK Pin (£10)

 Present & Correct's popular CMYK Pin is perfect for your design pals.
-Highlighting dedication to the cause and all-around geekery.
+Highlighting a dedication to the cause and all-around geekery.
 It measures 20mm in width and is really quite marvellous, all for just £10.

 Stack Magazines (£20)